MS Access User Permissions- How to Manage User Permissions in Access Database?

 • Tap the Apply button.

-How To Specify Level Of Access To Each Access Database Users?
+How to Specify Level Of Access To Each Access Database Users?

-Using the user-level security wizard you can specify the level of access to each database user.
+Using the user-level security wizard, you can specify the level of access to each database user.

 • To start the wizard, go to the Tools menu, choose the Security option, and then hit the User-Level Security Wizard.